UWHustle/pmu-metrics/README.md

 ## Usage

-Run the setup script (requires sudo access)
+1. Run the setup script (requires sudo access)
 ```
 sudo ./setup.sh -c 1
 ```

-The `setup.sh` script programs core 1 by default.
-You can program a different logical core by passing the argument through `-c` flag.
+The `setup.sh` script programs PMU registers on the logical core (specified using the `-c` flag) to measure the following hardware metrics:

+- Time elapsed (microseconds)
+- Instructions executed
+- Number of core cycles
+- L3 misses
+- L2 misses
+- L1 misses

-Then simply wrap the code you want to benchmark with the utility functions in this library as follows
+2. After running the setup script, simply wrap the code you want to benchmark with the utility functions in this library as follows

 ```
 ...